infosecmentor/Quick-movers-website/README.md

 ## Features
 As a user of the application,you will be able to :
-1. What Moringa school does
+1. What quick movers does
-1. Technical mentors
+2.

 ## Behaviour Driven Development|
 | Behaviour      | Input        | Output       |